opengovsg/terraform-template/simple-elastic-beanstalk/README.md

 ### Configuration

-Create a file named `.tfvars` with the following contents:
+Create a new file named `.tfvars` in the project directory with the following contents:

 ```txt
 aws_profile="<your-aws-profile-name>"